 Next, I added a basket caddy that holds utensils next to the wood charger.
 This just really helped add some texture and it really pops off my ivory table.
+I use this basket caddy all year round.
+It is great to put silverware in for family dinners and gatherings.
 In-front of the basket, I had a small antique vase I already owned that I added.

 A lot of times when I am decorating for a centerpiece or hutch for example, I play.
 I add things, take them away, try something else, and just play until it works for me.
 I love being creative and trying to use items I already have along with the new pieces I get.

 On top of my hutch, I added a Flower Market sign and some pink peonies which are one of my favorite flowers.